Interactive Investor Referral Code — 12 Months Free + £3,000 Transfer Bonus

 Key fact: The referral offer (12 months free) and the transfer cashback bonus (£100–£3,000) are separate promotions.
 They stack.
 Sign up through the referral link first, then transfer your ISA or pension to claim both.

-Offer ends 5 April 2026.
+Offer extended — now ends 30 April 2026.
 Cashback based on total money and investments transferred or deposited across all new accounts opened.
 ISA transfers, pension transfers, and cash deposits all count.
 Cashback paid within 30 days once transfers complete.
+Verified on ii.co.uk 12 April 2026.
 Full transfer bonus terms on ii.co.uk.

 How to Stack Both Offers